Ombre Nails: 14 Gradient Ideas Worth Saving

 Nude to espresso

 Light nude fading to warm espresso brown.
-The brown end of the ombre is on-trend for 2026 and transitions naturally from summer into autumn.
+The neutral-to-deep transition can carry the same gradient from summer into autumn.

 FAQs